 Content from the different website areas (home page, web shop, departments, etc.) including any applications;

-Content that are created using different templates (if this is known to the evaluator);
+Content that is created using different templates (if this is known to the evaluator);

-Content that are authored by different people (if this is known to the evaluator);
+Content that is authored by different people (if this is known to the evaluator);

-Content that are created using different coding styles;
+Content that is created using different coding styles;

-Content that change appearance, behavior, and content depending on the user, device, browser, context, and settings;
+Content that changes appearance, behavior, and content depending on the user, device, browser, context, and settings;

-Content with dynamic content, error messages, dialog-boxes, pop-up windows, and other interaction;
+Content with dynamic content, error messages, dialog-boxes, pop-up windows, and other interaction.

 Step 2.d: Identify Web Technologies Relied Upon